Chinmayrane16/DeepRecommender/README.md

 | learning_rate  | 0.001        | learning rate |

 The model uses Adam as optimizer with lr = 0.001 although the paper suggests using SGD with lr = 0.001 and momentum = 0.9.<br>
-The loss function used is MMSE (Masked Mean Square Error) and to evaluate performance, I used RMSE which is experimentally found to be square root of MMSE.
+The loss function used is MMSE (Masked Mean Square Error) and to evaluate performance, I have used RMSE which is experimentally found to be square root of MMSE.

 At the end of the Training for 40 epochs, I acheived RMSE training loss of 0.5567 and validation loss of 0.39.